Netherlands-based Uyghur activist calls for China's disintegration - www.lokmattimes.com

 Amersfoort [Netherlands], May 13 : Abdurehim Gheni, a prominent Uyghur human rights activist based in the Netherlands, took to ...

-Amersfoort [Netherlands], May 13 : Abdurehim Gheni, a prominent Uyghur human rights activist based in the Netherlands, took to social media platform X to strongly condemn China's leadership and treatment of ethnic minorities.
+Amersfoort [Netherlands], May 13 : Abdurehim Gheni, a prominent Uyghur human rights activist based in the Netherlands, took to the social media platform X with a powerful condemnation of China's leadership and its treatment of ethnic minorities.

 Reacting to a post quoting Mao Zedong's infamous remark, "All imperialists are nothing but paper tigers," Gheni responded with a stark denunciation of Mao and the Chinese Communist Party (CCP).